Member Engagement and the Changing Role of Associations [3/5]

 Traditional Connection: Physical Events

-Broadcasting associations typically connect their members only a few days a year, through physical events such as conferences.
+Broadcasting or sending associations typically connect their members only a few days a year, through physical events such as conferences.
 For the rest of the year, they provide little to no ongoing interaction between members, mainly communicating one-way from the association to the members, often via email.
 This lack of continuous engagement leads to a dilution of member involvement.

 In this traditional “Connection 1.0” model, the association facilitates knowledge and connection only for those who are physically present at the event.
 If you are not in attendance, you cannot fully benefit from your membership, missing out on access to the knowledge and connections with other members.
 This exchange of knowledge and connection is a major value proposition of industry and professional associations.